nanocosmos/documentation/docs/cloud/analytics-zoom.md

 Zooming into an usage diagram opens detailed information about the top 10 with biggest playout or ingest traffic within a specific time frame. (e.g. the top 10 countries with the highest stream data traffic)

 ### Protocol Usage
-The protocol usage shows the traffic for every protocol individually (e.g. H5Live, RTMP, HLS and H5Live Token).
+The protocol usage shows the traffic for every protocol individually (e.g. H5Live, RTMP, HLS, H5Live Token, MoQ).

 ![Screenshot: Zoom on Protocol Usage](../assets/analytics/analytics-zoom-home-protocols.png) *Screenshot: Zoom on Protocol Usage*